dakralex/bridge-gui/README.md

 ### Class `TrafficControllerFair`

 `TrafficControllerFair` is an implementation of `TrafficController`.
-It uses explicit locks and condition variables on the vehicle objects to control the vehicle access flow.
+It uses explicit locks and condition variables on the vehicle objects to control the vehicle-bridge access flow.
 To support fairness, the class `java.util.concurrent.locks.ReentrantLock` should be used, so that the selection of the car that can pass the bridge next from the set of waiting cars exhibits some degree of fairness.